alinnman/celestial-navigation/README.md

 *Note: The mapping software used in the images above is not precise, and the actual intersections are even "tighter" than shown above.*

+The output of the script will be like this:
+First we show the two intersection points from two small circles.
+The second one is within Chicago.

+    ((N 7°,40.8′;W 94°,14.0′);(N 41°,51.2′;W 87°,38.6′))

+Then we add another small circle and show the best three intersections points

+    BEST COORDINATES
+    (N 41°,51.2′;W 87°,38.6′)
+    (N 41°,51.3′;W 87°,38.5′)
+    (N 41°,51.5′;W 87°,38.6′)

+And finally we show the mean value calculation.
+It is easy to see our values being just 0.1-0.2 nautical miles.
+This accuracy cannot be expected if you use real sextant readings.

+    MEAN VALUE COORDINATE from multi-point sight data.
+    (N 41°,51.3′;W 87°,38.6′)

 ## 4. Dead Reckoning<a name="dead-reckoning"></a>